awsdocs/amazon-transcribe-developer-guide/doc_source/tca-output-batch.md

-# Example output<a name="call-analytics-output"></a>
+# Post\-call analytics output<a name="tca-output-batch"></a>

-Call Analytics transcripts are displayed in a turn\-by\-turn format\.
-Each segment includes data specific to that segment, which can include detected issues, action items, detected outcomes, loudness scores, redaction, and sentiment\.
-Additionally, a summary of call characteristics is provided at the end of the transcript\.
+Post\-call analytics transcripts are displayed in a turn\-by\-turn format by segment\.
+They include call categorization, call characteristics \(loudness scores, interruptions, non\-talk time, talk speed\), call summarization \(issues, outcomes, and action items\), redaction, and sentiment\.
+Additionally, a summary of conversation characteristics is provided at the end of the transcript\.

-To increase accuracy and further customize your transcripts to your use case, such as including industry\-specific terms, use [custom vocabularies](custom-vocabulary.md) or [custom language models](custom-language-models.md) with your Call Analytics job\.
-To mask, remove, or tag words you don't want in your transcription results, such as profanity, add [vocabulary filtering](vocabulary-filtering.md)\.
+To increase accuracy and further customize your transcripts to your use case, such as including industry\-specific terms, add [custom vocabularies](custom-vocabulary.md) or [custom language models](custom-language-models.md) to your Call Analytics request\.
+To mask, remove, or tag words that you don't want in your transcription results, such as profanity, add [vocabulary filtering](vocabulary-filtering.md)\.

-The following sections show examples of redacted JSON output, separated by Call Analytics insight\.
-An abridged, but otherwise complete, transcript is provided following the insight\-specific examples\.
+The following sections show examples of JSON output at an insight level\.
+For compiled output, see [Compiled post\-call analytics output](#tca-output-batch-compiled)\.

-## Call categorization<a name="call-analytics-output-categorization"></a>
+## Call categorization<a name="tca-output-categorization-batch"></a>

 Here's what a category match looks like in your transcription output\.
-This example shows that the audio from the 40040 millisecond time stamp to the 42460 millisecond timestamp is a match to the 'positive\-resolution' category\.
+This example shows that the audio from the 40040 millisecond timestamp to the 42460 millisecond timestamp is a match to the 'positive\-resolution' category\.
 In this case, the custom 'positive\-resolution' category required a positive sentiment in last few seconds of speech\.

 ```
 "Categories": {